 Ball State Vaccinate

-The College of Health’s Interprofessional Community Clinics will serve as a COVID-19 vaccination site under the authorization of the Delaware County Health Department.
+The College of Health’s Interprofessional Community Clinics serves as a COVID-19 vaccination site under the authorization of the Delaware County Health Department.
 The vaccination clinic, which is supported through the generosity of a grant from the Ball Brothers Foundation, is available to the general public.

-Individuals must register and meet the state’s eligibility criteria to schedule an appointment at the clinic on our campus.
-Vaccines are distributed by appointment only.
+Individuals can register to ensure they meet the state’s eligibility criteria and schedule an appointment at the clinic on our campus.
+Walk-ins are also welcome.
 Individuals seeking an appointment should visit ourshot.in.gov or call 211.
 The clinic is listed as “DCHD BallState WRiversideAve MVAX” on the scheduling website.

 After signing up, you can also request to be on the clinic’s waiting list to receive a vaccine sooner than your scheduled appointment.
-If leftover vaccines are available, you could receive a phone call after 3 p.m. on Wednesdays or Fridays for a vaccination that day.
+If leftover vaccines are available, you could receive a phone call during the hours of operation on Tuesday, Wednesday, Thursday, or Friday for a vaccine that day.

 Location and Times

 The clinic is located at the Health Professions Building (1613 W. Riverside Ave, Muncie, IN 47303).
 Parking is available on the east side of the building.